Time Series Alignment with Global Invariances: Experiments

 \section{Experiments}

 In this section, we provide an experimental study of \dtwgi{} (and its soft counterpart) on simulated data and real-world datasets.
 Unless otherwise specified, the set $\mathcal{F}$ of feature space transforms is the set of affine maps whose linear part lies in the Stiefel manifold.
-In all our experiments, tslearn~\cite{tslearn} implementation is used for baseline methods and gradient descent on the Stiefel manifold is performed using GeoOpt~\cite{geoopt,becigneul2018riemannian} in conjunction with PyTorch.
-Open source code of our method will be released upon publication and is provided as supplementary material.
+In all our experiments, tslearn~\citep{tslearn} implementation is used for baseline methods and gradient descent on the Stiefel manifold is performed using GeoOpt~\citep{geoopt,becigneul2018riemannian} in conjunction with PyTorch ~\citep{PyTorch2019}.
+Open source code of our method will be released upon publication.